Morse-Code-over-IP/protocol-mopp/protocol-mopp-wip.md

 This protocol description outlines the structure of MOPP packets, the encoding of Morse code elements, and how the protocol can be used over UDP for IP networks.

+The current document describes version 1 of the protocol.

 ## Design Goals